What Is Concrete Thinking Versus Abstract Thinking?

 • Difficulty seeing someone make changes in their personality

-• Seeing many situations as "all negative" or "all positive"
+• Difficulty understanding gray areas; seeing many situations as "all negative" or "all positive"

-Conversely, if you are prone to more abstract thinking, you may struggle to remain grounded or see specific areas of life as absolutes.
+Conversely, if you are prone to more abstract thinking, you may struggle to remain grounded or see specific areas of life in a concrete manner.

 How to develop abstract thinking skills

 In some cases, concrete thinking may be a sign of a neurological or developmental disorder, like autism spectrum disorder, schizophrenia, or dementia.
-Those experiencing autism spectrum disorders and other neurological conditions may need different assistance to address concrete thinking patterns and should consult with their doctor.
+Those experiencing autism spectrum disorders and other neurological conditions may need different assistance to address concrete thinking patterns and may need to consult with their doctor.

 For others dealing with concrete thinking patterns, shifting your thought process may provide relief and comfort.
 This is often done by attaining a balanced way of thinking that adopts more of a spectrum between concrete and abstract thinking rather than a linear model.
 The following tools and supportive strategies may help you shift your thought patterns and experience a higher quality of life as you navigate communication and life challenges.